My second paper for the class I had last semester.

 Girls: Girls may try to get information out of you, which they will use against you later.
 Sometimes they want to steal something from you, if not your boyfriend, then an item of clothing or money.
 It is also possible they want to mess around with you.

 Police: It is best not to be seen talking to a police officer.
 If a police officer asks you questions, be friendly, but play dumb.

 Be quiet and discreet.

-Learning to walk on “little cat feet” is a good skill.
+Learning to tiptoe with grace, confidence, and without looking like you are tiptoeing is a good skill.
 Even if you are blitzed-out on drugs, it is best to be well-behaved and in control of yourself.